F1-Buddy/f1buddy-python/README.md

 ## Changelog
 Rakib -
+- fixed all commands breaking due to wrong index (trying to get results from next (future) event instead of past event)
+- fixed fl embed error with only 1 embed
 - fixed quali not working for 2024
 - added automatic fiadocs
 - fixed fiadoc wrong order of images